CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 You will be able to view all of the tasks that had expired which can be keyed in the command with the following:

-> list overdue
+`list overdue`

 <br><br>

-Want to find out what important things that you need to do?
-Or when is you next coming exam?
-If you need to find certain tasks by keywords, you can execute `find` command.

 #### <a id="find"></a>4.
 Finding specific tasks: `find`
+Want to search for important things that you need to do?
+Or know when is your next coming exam?
+If you need to find certain tasks by keywords, you can use the `find` command.

 1. Normal search

->Format: `find KEYWORD [MORE_KEYWORDS]...`
+Format: `find KEYWORD [MORE_KEYWORDS]...`

 > * Normal search will display a task that matches at least one keyword (i.e. `OR` search).
-> * You can use `INDICATOR/KEYWORD` to specify the keyword belong to a specific attributes, available INDICATOR: n/, s/, st/, e/, et/, i/
+> * You can use `INDICATOR/KEYWORD` to specify the keyword belong to a specific attributes, available INDICATOR: n=, s=, st=, e=, et=, i=
 > * You can use `'` to replace the whitespace if one search keyword contains whitespace, or inbx_0 treat it as multiple keywords
  eg: `do'CS2103'homework` will match `do CS2103 homework'
 > * Tasks matching at least one keyword will be returned (i.e. `OR` search).